rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

     graph(results,ins)
- creates a graph from results of one method and instance that shows the average objective function of the 10 runs at each iteration. ins provided is just the instance number to use for the title
+ creates a graph from results of one method and instance that shows the average objective function of the 10 runs at each iteration. ins provided is just the instance number to use for the title.

     obj_infe_graph(method1,start, pathlength)
 creates two graphs one showing average objective value at each iteration and one showing the average infeasibility at each iteration. method1 is the results we are using.
-The graph shows interations start to pathlength
+The graph shows interations _start_ to _pathlength_.

     llh_sequence_combined_multi_ins(results,method)
  create a graph showing percentage of LLH use for all instances with sequence of instances combined in one catergory. results is a list of results for the instances and method is the method used 1 is ADSH and 2 is SH